-- Glaze the ham and continue to baste about every 15 – 20 minutes until the ham is fully heated through and the glaze has formed a nice coating.
+- Glaze the ham with the bourbon cider mixture and continue to baste about every 15 – 20 minutes until the ham is fully heated through and the glaze has formed a nice, crisp coating.

-- Remove from the oven, let rest for 10 minutes and carve.
+- Remove the ham from the oven and let it rest for 15 minutes or so before serving.

 Share the love